Voldakk/JETANK-Path-Cleaner/expand_sd.md

 # Expanding the file system
-As the JetBot image has limited free space, you may want to expand the file system to fill the entirity of the SD card.
+As the JetBot image has limited free space, you may want to expand the file system to fill the entirety of the SD card.

-You can check the current amout of free space with:
+You can check the current amount of free space with:
 ```
 $ df -h
 ```